-Nowadays, people seem to be more and more stressed, even average people that at least apparently don’t take big gambles.
-Researchers have put a lot of time and money into the study of this problem, and came up with a whole lot of theories, but really, don’t let those fool you.
-Here’s the real deal, here’s why it was so easy in those days.
+Everyone seems stressed nowadays, even when they don’t have that much going on.
+Researchers invested a lot of time and money into the study of stress and have a number of sound theories and advice — but really, don’t let those fool you.
+Here’s the real deal, here’s why it was so easy back in the good old days.

-Yeah baby, between 1890 and 1910, heroin was sold as a ‘less addictive form of morphine’.
-At some point, it was even recommended to treat the usual cough, but only in children.
+Oh yeah, between 1890 and 1910, heroin was sold as a ‘less addictive form of morphine’.
+At some point, it was even recommended to treat the usual cough, but only in children — because the makers tried to be responsible, presumably.
+This is a well-known fact by now, but it’s less known that Bayer advertised Heroin as a cure for children’s cough as late as 1912.

 Boehringer & Soehne